Chapter 39 Predicting Criterion Scores Based on Selection Tool Scores Using Simple Linear Regression

 ## ----------------------------------

+Only review this interpretation if the new_scale="z" argument demonstrated full functionality (see above).
 In the Estimated Model section of the output, note that the intercept value is zeroed out due to the standardization, and the regression coefficient associated with Conscientiousness is now in standardized units (\(\beta\) = .469, p < .001).
 Note that the p-value is the same as the unstandardized regression coefficient we saw above.
 The interpretation of this statistically significant standardized regression coefficient is as follows: For every one standardized unit increase in Conscientiousness, Performance increases by .469 standardized units.
 In the special case of a simple linear regression model, the standardized coefficient associated with the single predictor variable will be equal to the correlation coefficient between the predictor and outcome variables.

-38.2.5 Predict Criterion Scores
+39.2.5 Predict Criterion Scores

 Using the simple linear regression model we estimated above, we can write code that generates predicted criterion scores based on new data we feed into the model.
 In fact, we can even add these predictions to the new data frame to which the new data belong.
 As we did above, let’s practice using the conscientiousness selection tool (Conscientiousness) and the job performance criterion (Performance).